zoldax/NHSuite/README.md

 # 🛠️NHSuite 🛠for IBM QRadar SIEM

 NHSuite allows users to efficiently manage their QRadar Network Hierarchy.
-Utilizing the provided QRadar API, users can seamlessly export, import, and check domain-specific hierarchies in a CSV format.
+Utilizing the provided QRadar API, users can seamlessly export, import, and fetch domain information in a CSV format.

 ---
 # Table of Contents